-The Bill & Melinda Gates Foundation (the Foundation) is a tax-exempt private foundation that works to help all people lead healthy, productive lives.
+The Bill & Melinda Gates Foundation (the Foundation) is a tax-exempt private foundation that works to reduce inequity across the globe.
 In developing countries, it focuses on improving people's health and giving them the chance to lift themselves out of hunger and extreme poverty.
 In the United States, it seeks to ensure that all people - especially those with the fewest resources - have access to the opportunities they need to succeed in school and life.